 How many doors did I dare knock on in the dark, when I had no home in myself?
-How many eyes did I see peering at me through the glass, turning their locks when they saw the starved look in my own?
+How many eyes did I see peering at me through the glass, turning their locks when they saw the hunger in mine?
 It was a beggar and a stranger that sought shelter in you.
-You were right to give me the gift of your silence.
-And yet, still I stayed in that familiar place.
-For when you were silent, that quiet felt like the cold walls of my father’s house; it wore the face of my mother’s abandonment.
+Even after you gave me the gift of your silence, still I stayed in that familiar place.
+For that quiet felt like the cold walls of my father’s house and wore the face of my mother’s abandonment.

 To the siege I lay at love’s door, waiting for a surrender that would never come–I relent.
 It was a foolish boy who thought it took a war to be worthy.
 I forgive myself, for fighting for a birthright refused.
 Can you forgive the hole in my chest, and the desperate things I did to fill it?